RemyDinh/Meta-Ads-Analysis-Supplement-Brand/README.md

 From this foundation, a key output was delivered:

-Power BI Dashboard – an on-brand, consolidated analytics experience that provides real-time visibility, intuitive exploration, and a single source of truth, eliminating the need for manual calculations and inconsistent reporting.ps.
+Power BI Dashboard – an on-brand, consolidated analytics experience that provides real-time visibility, intuitive exploration, and a single source of truth, eliminating the need for manual calculations and inconsistent reporting.

 ## Collection
 Dummy data was created based on the structure of a Meta Ads Library export for a fictitious supplement brand.
 This dataset mirrors the fields, formats, and relationships typically found in a real Meta export, ensuring realistic testing and development conditions.
 LINK